 - With your admission tickets, free tours of exhibitions are offered Tuesday–Sunday at 1pm and 2:30pm.

 - Free admission to active members of the military and their families from Memorial Day weekend (May 26) to Labor Day weekend (September 7).

 - You can park free in downtown San Jose on Saturdays and Sundays from 6am – 6pm at the following parking lots and garages: First & St. James; Second & St. James; Central Place Lot (80 E. San Fernando Street); Pavilion Garage (150 S. Second St.); Third Street Garage (95 N. Third St.); Market/San Pedro Square Garage (45 N. Market St.); Fourth Street Garage (44 S. Fourth St.); Second & San Carlos Street Garage.

 - College students $6 off, kids 7-17 $5 off, seniors 65+ $2 off.

 - Admission to the galleries is just $5 after 5pm on the third Thursdays of every month when the museum is open late, until 8pm.
 (Regular tickets are $10).

-FREE — Admission is free on the Second Sundays.
-BofA and Merrill Lynch cardholders get free general admission for one on the first full weekend of every month, as part of the “Museums On Us” program.
+FREE: Admission is free on the first full weekend of every month for BofA and Merrill Lynch card holders as part of the “Museums On Us” program.
 (Special exhibits are extra.)